 A demand letter can also become an important part of any later litigation, because it includes a detailed outline of the facts leading up the dispute and your efforts to resolve the dispute.
 On the flip side, facts and information included in a demand letter could potentially be used against you in litigation as well.
 An attorney can help you sort through the important information and documents needed to write an effective demand letter.

 A demand letter can save time and money in a dispute.
 If you see litigation in your future that may be resolved with demand letter, an attorney like Sean Foss or Sarah Aaberg can help you.
-Contact O’Keeffe O’Brien Lyson Foss in Fargo, North Dakota to discuss your case or call 701-235-8000 or 877-235-8002.
+Contact O’Keeffe O’Brien Lyson Attorneys in Fargo, North Dakota to discuss your case or call 701-235-8000 or 877-235-8002.